What is Product Analytics?

 Data gives you a complete idea where you know where you stand, what mistakes have you made, and how far you are from your goal.

-When you’re being data-driven in your Customer Success approach, CS platforms like CustomerSuccessBox allow you to access important information like:
+When you have a data-driven Customer Success approach, platforms like CustomerSuccessBox allow you to access important information like:

 Customer Success platforms helps you onboard, retain and upsell your accounts.Some of this would be never possible with just your basic product analytics tool.